FaustineLi/bayesHMM/README.md

 ## Usage

-The example code below fits the HMM with two latent states to the data `X` and returns the posterior predictive values for the next time step.
+The example code below fits the HMM with two latent states to the data `y` and returns the posterior predictive values for the next time step.

     from bayesHMM import HMM
     model = HMM(n_states=2, n_samp=5000)
-    model.fit(X)
+    model.fit(y)
-    model.X_pred
+    model.y_pred